avahajr/avahajr/README.md

 ## 👋 Hi there!
-I'm Ava, and I just graduated with a Computer Science degree from at Barnard College of Columbia University.
+I'm Ava, and I just graduated with a degree in Computer Science from Barnard College of Columbia University.
 Ask me about:

 - Evolutionary algorithms
 - Applications for generative AI